-If you change to any other configuration file during an ongoing session with EMCview, press the Reload Project files button in the right upper corner.
+If you edit any configuration file during runtime of EMCview, press the Reload Project files button in the right upper corner.

-8. Measurement
+11. Measurement

 After correct set up and configuration, just press the Play button at the top of the window.
 The analyzer will start carrying out the measurement defined in Segment-Set 1.
 The associated limit line is Limit1.
 After the measurement is completed, click the Set2 button at the top of the window.
 Press the Play button.
 The analyzer will start carrying out the measurement defined in Segment-Set 2.
 The associated limit line is Limit2.